Assessing Superposition-Targeted Coverage Criteria for Quantum Neural Networks: Background and related work

-\textbf{Qubits.} A quantum bit (\textit{qubit}) is the basic unit of quantum computing.
-Unlike classical bits, qubits can exist in a \textit{superposition} of both basis states as a linear combination.
-A quantum state $|\phi\rangle$ of a qubit is typically represented as $|\phi\rangle = \alpha|0\rangle + \beta|1\rangle$, where $\alpha, \beta \in \mathbb{C}^2$ are amplitudes satisfying $|\alpha|^2+|\beta|^2=1$.
-A system of $n$ qubits exists in a superposition of $2^n$ basis states, leading to a $2^n$-dimensional Hilbert space and exponential growth in the number of possible states.
+\textbf{Qubit and Quantum State.} A quantum bit (\textit{qubit}) is the basic unit of quantum computing, analogous to classical bits.
+Unlike classical bits, qubits can exist in a \textit{superposition} of computational basis states as a linear combination.
+A quantum state $|\phi\rangle$ of a qubit is typically represented as $|\phi\rangle = \alpha|0\rangle + \beta|1\rangle$, where $\alpha, \beta \in \mathbb{C}$ are \textit{amplitudes} that satisfy $|\alpha|^2+|\beta|^2=1$.
+A system of $n$ qubits exists in a superposition of $2^n$ basis states, corresponding to the binary strings from $0$ to $2^n-1$.

-\textbf{Quantum Logic Gates and Circuits.} Quantum gates are fundamental operations of quantum computation that directly manipulate qubits and alter according to quantum states, such as modifying amplitudes or creating entangled relationships between qubits.
-Due to quantum mechanics, all gates can be represented as unitary matrices, performing linear, reversible, and norm-preserving operations on quantum states.
-Quantum circuits consist of sequences of quantum gates applied to qubits, including rotation gates, phase gates and controlled gates to encode quantum algorithms.
-Various circuit designs have shown powerful parallel information processing capabilities.
+\textbf{Quantum Gates and Circuits.} Quantum gates are unitary operations that manipulate qubits by modifying amplitudes or creating entanglement.
+A quantum gate represents a linear, reversible, and norm-preserving transformation on the corresponding quantum state.
+For example, single-qubit rotation gates including $R_x, R_y$, and $R_z$ apply angle-parameterized rotations, while the Hadamard gate generates superpositions and the CNOT gate introduces entanglement between qubits.
+A quantum circuit consists of a sequence of quantum gates and typically ends with measurements.
+Figure~\ref{fig:pqc} illustrates a simple circuit composed of rotation and CNOT gates.

-\textbf{Quantum Measurement.} Quantum measurement is the necessary process to extract classical information from qubits at the end of a quantum circuit.
-Measurement projects the superposition into a definite state based on the probability amplitudes of a quantum state, along with the collapse of the original state, which is irreversible and non-linear.
-Generally, these probabilities can be interpreted as generalized "overlaps" between the state and the measurement directions.
-The outputs of QNNs are typically defined as the expectation values obtained by measuring in the Z basis, which reflect the probability distribution of a quantum state on the basis $|0\rangle$ and $|1\rangle$ \cite{hqnn}.
+\textbf{Measurement.} In practice, direct access to quantum state amplitudes is strictly limited.
+Quantum measurement extracts classical information from a quantum system by collapsing a superposition into a definite state based on the corresponding amplitude, in an irreversible manner.
+This process introduces inherent stochasticity that distinguishes quantum computation from classical execution.